The Kominsky Method

-The Kominsky Method is an American comedy-drama streaming television series, created by Chuck Lorre, that premiered on November 16, 2018, on Netflix.
-It stars Michael Douglas, Alan Arkin, Sarah Baker, Nancy Travis, Paul Reiser, and Kathleen Turner and follows a fictional aging acting coach who many years earlier had a brief moment of success as an actor.
+The Kominsky Method is an American comedy-drama television series, created by Chuck Lorre, that premiered on November 16, 2018, on Netflix.
+It stars Michael Douglas, Alan Arkin, Sarah Baker, Nancy Travis, Paul Reiser and Kathleen Turner and follows an aging acting coach who many years earlier had a brief moment of success as an actor.

-A second season premiered on October 25, 2019, and a third and final season, without Arkin, premiered on May 28, 2021.
+A second season premiered on October 25, 2019 and a third and final season, without Arkin, premiered on May 28, 2021.

+This was Arkin's final TV project, five years before his death from cardiac arrest on June 29, 2023 at the age of 89.

 Premise

-The Kominsky Method follows Sandy Kominsky, a fictional actor who years ago had a brief fling with success and is now a revered Hollywood acting coach.
+The Kominsky Method follows Sandy Kominsky, an actor who years ago had a brief fling with success and is now a Hollywood acting coach.